namalgo/genesis/README.md

 ```
 And the following license:
 ```
 You may use this source code for any purpose.
-If you do so, please attribute 'Nameless Algorithm' in your source code, or mention us in your game/demo credits.
+If you do so, please attribute 'Nameless Algorithm' in your source, or mention us in your game/demo credits.
+Thank you.
 ```
 # Thanks
 In no particular order: